January 19, 2010

 "Making of round-shaped Fresh Mango Cake as birthday cake."

-I first baked this mango cake (in square shape) as 'tea cake' for my hubby's meeting at office.
-And, I had readers would like to bake this for the birthday celebration.
-And, I am sure this will be a good choice, for a easy baking, and yet, impressive enough to surprise and make the loved one happy!
+I first baked this mango cake (in square shape) as ‘tea cake’ for meeting at the office.
+And now, I have readers who like to bake this the birthday celebration.
+I am sure this will be a good choice, for an easy baking, and yet, impressive enough to surprise and make the loved one happy!

-So, I would like to share this mango cake, but in round shape, which tends to be more like a birthday cake, traditionally and personally think, too.
+So, I would like to share this mango cake, in a round shape this time, it tends to be more like a birthday cake.
 Yes, I baked this for special occasion.
-So, I am sharing the pictures of my round shape mango cake now, just to give you an idea how your round shape mango cake will look like, as compared to the square one which I have posted previously, even though the recipe is the same.
+So, I am sharing the pictures of my round shape mango cake, just to give you an idea how your round shape mango cake will look like, as compared to the square one which I have posted previously, even though the recipe is the same.

 See recipe here: Mango Cake Recipe